andreasphil/stargaze/README.md

 ## Credits

-Stargaze uses open source packages listed in [index.html](index.html).
+This app uses a number of open source packages listed in [index.html](index.html).

 Thanks 🙏